 Many opportunities for involvement in social activities are provided for students.
 Catering to a diverse student body, the institution offers something for everyone.
-An array of social events sponsored by residence halls, the Student Activities Union, and other clubs and organizations fill the calendar.
+An array of social events sponsored by residence halls, the Knights Activities Planning Committee, and other clubs and organizations fill the calendar.
 Movies, parties, dances, athletics events, performing artists, comedians, coffeehouse entertainment, novelty/variety shows, and intramural competitions are all highly anticipated events.
-ExtravaGANZA is a week-long event held annually each spring with many traditional, fun events scheduled including two nights of live music.
+ExtravaGANZA is a week-long event held annually each spring with many traditional, fun events scheduled.
 Student groups may elect to host an event on campus in one of several venues.
 Students may reserve a specific venue through the Student Activities Director, including Carol Grotnes Belk Main Room, The Knight Life, and Farrago.